Ionescu has 37 and No. 6 Oregon downs No. 3 Stanford 87-55 - WHIZ News

 Stanford opened the second half with a 7-0 run to take a 37-36 lead.
 But the Ducks reeled off seven straight points of their own to reclaim it.
 After Ionescu’s layup put Oregon up 50-42 in the third quarter she let out a loud yell and jump-bumped a teammate.
 She finished with 14 points in the third quarter alone.

-Ionescu made a 3-pointer to send the Ducks into the final quarter with a 65-48 lead and Stanford couldn’t muster a comeback.
+Ionescu’s 3-pointer sent the Ducks into the final quarter with a 65-48 lead and Stanford couldn’t muster a comeback.

 Stanford was coming off a pair of wins last weekend against Cal.
 The Cardinal’s only other loss this season came on the road against Texas on Dec.
 22.